nkulakow/quiz-application/README.md

      }
    }
    ```

-   You can get id of the created quiz and all of other information about it.
+   You can get ids (and all of given information) in return.

 2. To remove a quiz use removeQuiz mutation, e.g.: